lilive/Freeplane-Bookmarks-add-on/README.md

 ## Installation

+- First, open the Freeplane preferences window (menu `Tools > Preferences`).
+Go to the tab `Plugins`, section `Scripting`, and set "script execution enabled" to "Yes".
 - Download the *bookmarks-vX.X.X.addon.mm* file from [the latest release](../../releases).
 - Open this file with Freeplane and follow the instructions.